 South Australia’s largest-ever private hospital, the new Calvary Adelaide Hospital, has been built with state-of-the-art facilities and to a high standard for healthcare sustainability.

-The 12-storey, 344-bed hospital has a 24/7 emergency department and incorporates the Calvary Wakefield and Calvary Rehabilitation Hospitals which are both relocating to the site.
+The 12-storey, 344-bed hospital has a 24/7 emergency department and incorporates the existing Calvary Wakefield and Calvary Rehabilitation Hospitals.

 There are currently no defined standards for energy efficiency in healthcare buildings in Australia and yet healthcare facilities typically use far more energy than standard office buildings because they often run extended hours, have high hot water consumption, air conditioning and specialist medical equipment requirements.